DanielAbalde/Challenge-To-Claim-Token/README.md

 <p align="center" style="font-style: italic">⚠️<small>This project still needs to be audited and used in testnets, use it under your own risk</small>⚠️</p>

 This [contract](./contracts/ChallengeToClaim.sol) allows you to put your ERC721, ERC1155 and ERC20 tokens under challenge, so that whoever finds the answer will be able to claim the token to transfer it to himself.
-You present a challenge, problem, puzzle, quest or gymkhana, and this contract takes care of the transfer to whomever provides the correct solution.
+You present a challenge, problem, puzzle, quiz or gymkhana, and this contract takes care of the transfer to whomever provides the correct solution.

 ## 🚀 Motivation